Want To Eat More Real, Nourishing Food in 2017? Here are 7 Practical Tips.

 Too often fat gets a bad rep, when it is something that is essential for so many functions in our body.
 There are important vitamins that we need every day (i.e. vitamins A, D, E and K) that would not be absorbed and available in our body without fat.
 We need fat for energy and proper cell growth, too.

-While it is wise to be mindful of fried and processed foods it is harmful to eliminate it completely.
+While it is wise to be mindful of fried and processed foods it is harmful to eliminate fat completely.

 Let 2017 be the year that we choose our fat wisely.
-Some of my favorite sources of fat are coconut milk (full fat), coconut oil, tahini (sesame butter), avocado, almond and sunflower seed butter.
-These fats all come from plants, are relatively inexpensive, sold in most grocery stores/markets/corner stores/food coops, and add a wonderful layer of flavor to a meal
+Some of my favorite sources of fat are coconut milk (full fat), coconut oil, tahini (sesame butter), hemp seeds, avocado, almond, and sunflower seed butter.
+These fats all come from plants, are relatively inexpensive, sold in most grocery stores/markets/corner stores/food coops, and add a wonderful layer of flavor to a meal.